fusionfabric/open-api-standard/Paths_and_Resources.md

 Resource names **MUST** be defined consistently both within an API for each `GET`, `POST`, `PUT`, `DELETE` method and across APIs.

-When defining Finastra APIs and paths, it is recommended that the name of the API is the same as the principal resource within the API, for example, an account API should be named Accounts and have at least one endpoint using a `/accounts` resource.
+When defining APIs and paths, it is recommended that the name of the API is the same as the principal resource within the API, for example, an account API should be named Accounts and have at least one endpoint using a `/accounts` resource.

 API designers SHOULD avoid prefixing the `/accounts` resource in the Accounts API with parent resources e.g. **avoid** `/customer/{customerId}/accounts` unless necessary